Each year I speak to hundreds of people of all ages about WWII-related topics, based on my interviews with 260 vets.

 On December 16, 1944, artillery shells from 250,000 German troops scream down on unsuspecting American troops in the Ardennes Forest of Belgium.
 It is the beginning of one of World War II’s biggest battles.
 Who will survive?

 This talk complements my book, ‘Battle of the Bulge: Stories From Those Who Fought and Survived.’

 The magic of zoom makes so many things possible!
 I’m happy to work with groups around the world.

-“In honor of Veterans Day (November 11), our library system invited author Kayleen Reusser to present.
+“In honor of Veterans Day (November 11), our library system invited author Kayleen Reusser to present virtually.
 She shared stories about her visits to Germany, France, Belgium and Luxembourg and showed photos of sites, including Omaha Beach, Paris, Nuremberg.
 In addition, she shared statements from World War II veterans who were there.
 It was an amazing presentation!
 If you are looking for a presenter, she would be a great addition to your programming schedule.”
-Renee, librarian from Virginia.